superhortiz/Strings-Challenges/README.md

 # Strings-Challenges
-This repository contains solutions to the programming challenges from the Data Structures course offered by UC San Diego on Coursera.
+This repository contains solutions to the programming challenges from the Algorithms on Strings course offered by UC San Diego on Coursera.